vibansal/HapCUT2/README.md

 ======

 ## Important Announcement:
-For simplicity, the switch confidence and SNP confidence scores in the last two columns of output are now being represented as phred-scaled probabilities of error, like standard quality scores. rather than as log10(1-P(error)).
+For simplicity, the switch confidence and SNP confidence scores in the last two columns of output are now being represented as phred-scaled probabilities of error, like standard quality scores.
+Note that the old way printed log10(1-P(error)) instead.
 In the new format, 0 represents low quality.
 100 represents high-quality.

 ```
 OLD       => NEW